logzio/logz-docs/_source/user-guide/accounts/unified_filters.md

 #### Remove/toggle filters

-To **remove** a specific filter, click on the X located next to it.

-To disable/enable all of your filters, use the toggle button located on the right side of the menu.
+You can **remove** filters by clicking the X located next to them.
+To disable all active filters, use the toggle located at the top right side of the page.

 ![Toggle unified filters](https://dytvr9ot2sszz.cloudfront.net/logz-docs/Infrastructure-monitoring/toggle-filters.gif)

-**Please note**: navigating to the Logs, Tracing, or SIEM Logz.io platforms automatically disables all filters.
+<p class="info-box note">Navigating to the Logs, Tracing, or SIEM Logz.io platforms automatically disables all filters.</p>